 Low creatinine levels could indicate a problem with the muscles or liver but may be due to something less serious, such as reduced muscle mass in older adults, drinking too much water (psychogenic polydipsia), or pregnancy.

 Creatinine is always present in the bloodstream, where the kidneys remove it from the body through the urine.

 The test uses a timed urine sample, which means that all the urine someone passes in a set time period, such as 24 hours, is collected and tested to show how much creatinine has been removed from the body by the kidneys.

 There are four key causes of low creatinine:

 - liver problems

 Low muscle mass

-Creatine is mostly found in meat, so those who follow a vegetarian or low-protein diet are likely to have lower levels than people who eat meat.
+Creatine is mostly found in meat, so those who follow a vegetarian or low protein diet may have lower levels than meat eaters.
+In these instances, supplementation

-A prolonged period of not eating, or having an illness that prevents someone from eating, could be another cause of low levels of creatinine.
+A prolonged period of not eating or having an illness that prevents someone from eating could be another cause of low creatinine levels.